Long Beach’s 100-Year-Old Bar Goes Through More Than 450 Pickled Eggs a Day ~ L.A. TACO

-Bradley Nowell of Sublime famously sang “40 ounces to freedom,” but at Joe’s Jost, it’s more like 20 ounces… served in a frozen schooner and washed down with a spicy pickled egg.
+Bradley Nowell of Sublime famously sang “40 ounces to freedom,” but at Joe Jost's, it’s more like 20 ounces… served in a frozen schooner and washed down with a spicy pickled egg.

 Can a fluorescent yellow hard-boiled egg swimming in vinegar, spices, and juicy brined banana peppers be just as iconic?

-The answer to that question lies somewhere between the number of random Joe’s Jost-branded t-shirts and hoodies you encounter while living in Long Beach.
+The answer to that question lies somewhere between the number of random Joe Jost's-branded t-shirts and hoodies you encounter while living in Long Beach.
 On any given week, either while picking up some eggs at the market or taking your dog for a walk, you’ll see plenty of them out in the wild.
 These are all worn by followers of Long Beach’s famed pickled egg-cult.

 “People come in and buy jars of nine eggs to go,” John Husak casually tells L.A.
 TACO as he waits for his 20-ounce frozen schooner to be filled to the brim with Shiner Bock for $8.
-He’s a bartender who’s been working at Joe’s Jost for 16 years.
+He’s a bartender who’s been working at Joe Jost's for 16 years.

 A Latino couple sits down at the bar next to me for a post-shift brew after working the ports nearby during my interview with Husak, and he immediately serves them an egg each, served on a nest of pretzel sticks atop a piece of butcher paper, shaped like a cone.
 Husak doesn’t even ask what they want to order.
 He just brings them a couple of beers and quickly greets them.